Ashutosh-cpu-glitch/Spike-diffusion-new/README.md

 The project combines a lightweight residual spiking architecture with a simplified diffusion process to study how spike-based temporal computation behaves in image restoration tasks.

-Rather than focusing on large-scale image generation, this work investigates the feasibility of using spike-driven neural dynamics for noise prediction and image reconstruction.
+This work investigates the feasibility of using spike-driven neural dynamics for noise prediction and image reconstruction.

 ---

 # Project Motivation

 Diffusion models have recently shown strong performance in image restoration and generative modeling by learning to reverse progressive noise corruption.
-However, most modern diffusion systems rely on computationally intensive deep neural networks and transformer-based architectures.
+However, most modern diffusion systems depend on computationally intensive deep neural networks and transformer-based architectures.

-In contrast, Spiking Neural Networks process information through discrete spike activity and temporal membrane dynamics, making them biologically inspired and potentially more computationally efficient in neuromorphic settings.
+In contrast, Spiking Neural Networks process information through discrete spike activity and temporal membrane dynamics.
+It makes them biologically inspired and potentially more computationally efficient in neuromorphic settings.

 This project explores the intersection of these two areas by asking a simple research-oriented question: